 Posts filed under ‘careers’

-My PhD now has some semblance of structure.
-The date for my final presentation is now set.
 I’m based mostly Melbourne right now, helping to edit a book about forestry governance at Melbourne Law School emerging from a research project that relates to my work in Asia.
 I’ve also been participating in some Open Knowledge Australia events, notably the one in which we discussed Public Lab.

 I’m going to Canberra next week for Science Meets Parliament, as well as to meet with my supervisor and deal with the joy that is university administration.